dpaniq/EDIBO/HWs/VIM/README.md

 * d& - delete text from caret to the end of the line
 * dd - delete line (save to the buffer)
 * [1..N]dd - delete N lines
 ---
-* a - add text.
-A - add text from the end of the line
-* o - insert new line + Insert mode.
-O - insert new line before caret + Insert mode.
----
 **c (replace) *[N] + c + object* or *c + [N] object***
 * ce - cut the end of word and switch on the INSERT mode